Last update January 7, 2020.

-After you’ve done that you get to choose your own domain-name on page shown below (use the new domain section).
+After you’ve done that you get to choose your own domain name on the page shown below (use the new domain section).

-Step 3: Set up your WordPress website/blog by using the one-click installer.
+Step 3: Set up your WordPress blog by using the one-click installer.

 You’ve now purchased your domain name and hosting package and you have gotten access to what’s called the cpanel (this is your control panel for your webhosting account).